Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.1.3 - Trapezoidal method
 ------
-#### In concept this isn't a bad method, but if you want to use it in practice i'd recommend S-curve which is an improved version of this

 <ins>**Math:**</ins>:

 Like the previous methods, the goal here is to basically use a trapezoidal diagram as a way to interpolate the velocity profile between the values of $\theta^I$ and $\theta^F$.
 In this instance we call them $p$ and $p_0$.
 The trapezoidal diagram is defined as the following formula: